Azure/azure-functions-sql-extension/docs/SetupGuide_DotnetOutOfProc.md

     ```

     *In the above, "dbo.Employees" is the name of the table our output binding is upserting into.
 The line below is similar to the input binding and specifies where our SqlConnectionString is.
 For more information on this, see the [SqloutputAttribute for Output Bindings](#sqloutputattribute-for-output-bindings) section*
+- Add 'using Microsoft.Azure.Functions.Worker.Extensions.Sql;' for using *SqlOutput*, the out of proc sql output binding.
 - Hit 'F5' to run your code.
 Click the link to upsert the output array values in your SQL table.
 Your upserted values should launch in the browser.
 - Congratulations!
 You have successfully created your first out of process SQL output binding!